 Today through our schools, the PMSA has enrolments of almost 5000 students and employs almost 1000 staff.

-The PMSA is a run by a Council of up to 15 qualified volunteer Councillors.
-Up to six Councillors are each appointed by the Presbyterian Church of Queensland and the Uniting Church of Australia Queensland Synod and three are appointed by the PMSA Council.
-The PMSA Council is supported by three committees, a School Council at each school and the PMSA corporate office.
+The PMSA is a run by a Board of up to 13 qualified volunteer Board members.
+Up to five Board members are each appointed by the Presbyterian Church of Queensland and the Uniting Church of Australia Queensland Synod and three are directly appointed by the PMSA Board.
+The PMSA Board is supported by three committees, a School Council at each school and the PMSA corporate office.

 In our increasingly secular society, PMSA schools are known for providing an outstanding education and guiding young people with values for life.
 Founded on strong Christian values – relationships, care, ethics, personal development, excellence and celebration – each PMSA school is unique and individual, but shares with each other their collective values as well as their knowledge and expertise to enhance the educational experience across all schools.

 The PMSA’s role is to set the vision and overall strategic direction of each school and link the four schools with the two churches.
-The PMSA Councillors and corporate office work closely with each School Council and Principal to provide outstanding teaching and learning environments for students and staff.
+The PMSA Board members and corporate office work closely with each School Council and Principal to provide outstanding teaching and learning environments for students and staff.

 For each school, the PMSA provides: